camillelamy/explainers/anonymous_iframes.md

 * To allow anonymous iframes to access one another if they are coming from the same origin we must maintain a mapping of original origin to opaque origin for each anonymous iframe subtree, which is complex.
 * We would probably need to standardize what happens when a frame with an opaque origin wants to access a storage API since sandboxed iframes with opaque origins do not have access to storage APIs at all.
 * It is not clear how this would interact with other checks pertaining on origin (e.g. X-Frame-Options, various CSP checks, …) potentially leading to further breakages.

-### Privacy

-The main privacy threat posed by this API is the risk of a data leak through a side channel attack like Spectre.
-As detailed in the threat model above, we believe the API provides a meaningful defense against Spectre attacks, and thus does not pose a privacy risk.

 ## Self-Review Questionnaire: Security and Privacy